MysticMoonlight/EndlessMod/editions/libre.md

 EndlessMod is a Minecraft modpack which aims to keep the vanilla atmosphere experience with endless possibilities.
 This modpack is based on Fabric.

 Due to copyright concerns, like Half-Life 2 Modpack, the mod will be listed instead.
+You need to install the modpack manually.

 Warning: do not download mods on illegal reposting website such as 9minecraft, instead I recommended you downloading from their official release website such as CurseForge.